 Pay Attention to Where the Calories Come From

 It’s not enough just to count calories.
 You also need to make sure that your dog is getting those calories from the best dog food.

 Unfortunately, most standard dog kibble is full of fillers that don’t do much for your dog’s health.
 These foods are very high in carbohydrates – not something that’s necessarily bad for your dog, but something that needs to be balanced.
 You generally want to make sure that your dog is getting meals that are more balanced towards proteins for his or her health.

 Don’t Forget the Treats

-One of the hardest things about counting calories is remembering that you have to count the treats.
+One of the hardest things about counting calories is remembering that you have to count the contributions from dog treats.

 Do you need to stop giving your dog treats?
 Of course not.
 These are great training tools and fantastic ways to reward your pet.
 What’s important, though, is that you pay attention to how many treats your dog is getting every day and what kind of impact those treats have on your dog’s calorie count.

 Your dog’s total calorie intake from treats shouldn’t be more than ten percent of his or her total calorie intake.
 Even if you’re keeping a fairly balanced diet, getting too many calories from highly processed treats is going to undo a lot of the work that you’ve already done.

 So, what can you give your dog other than highly processed treats?
 Vegetables and fruits are usually a good choice, as they tend to be full of vitamins and nutrients while contributing less to your dog’s calorie total.
 Peanut butter is a high-calorie treat that might also be a good sometimes treat, but it’s even better to give your dog canned pumpkin instead.
 The latter is much lower in calories and tends to be just as beloved by most dogs.